-43. Bulletproof Vest Partnership (BVP) Program
+48. Bulletproof Vest Partnership (BVP) Program

-JAG funds may not be used as the 50% match for purposes of the Bulletproof Vest Partnership (BVP) program.
+JAG funds may be used to purchase vests for an agency, but they may not be used as the 50% match for purposes of the Bulletproof Vest Partnership (BVP) program.

-44. Certification of body armor "mandatory wear" policies, and compliance with NIJ standards
+49. Certification of body armor "mandatory wear" policies, and compliance with NIJ standards

-If subgrantee uses funds under this award to purchase body armor, the subgrantee must submit a signed certification that each law enforcement agency receiving body armor purchased with funds from this award has a written "mandatory wear" policy in effect.
-The subgrantee must keep signed certifications on file for any planning to utilize funds from this award for ballistic-resistant and stab-resistant body armor purchases.
+If the subgrantee uses funds under this award to purchase body armor, the subgrantee must submit a signed certification that each law enforcement agency receiving body armor purchased with funds from this award has a written "mandatory wear" policy in effect.
+The subgrantee must keep signed certifications on file for any subgrantee planning to utilize funds from this award for ballistic-resistant and stab-resistant body armor purchases.
 This policy must be in place for at least all uniformed officers before any funds from this award may be used by an agency for body armor.
 There are no requirements regarding the nature of the policy other than it be a mandatory wear policy for all uniformed officers while on duty.

 Ballistic-resistant and stab-resistant body armor purchased with award funds may be purchased at any threat level, make or model, from any distributor or manufacturer, as long as the body armor has been tested and found to comply with applicable National Institute of Justice ballistic or stab standards, and is listed on the NIJ Compliant Body Armor Model List.
-In addition, ballistic-resistant and stab-resistant body armor purchased must be made in the United States and must be uniquely fitted, as set forth in 34 U.S.C.
-10202(c)(1)(A).
-The latest NIJ standard information and the NIJ Compliant Body Armor List may be found by following the links located on the NIJ Body Armor page: https://nij.ojp.gov/topics/equipment-and technology/body-armor.
+In addition, ballistic-resistant and stab-resistant body armor purchased must be made in the United States and must be uniquely fitted, as set forth in 34 U.S.C.10202(c)(1)(A).
+The latest NIJ standard information and the NIJ Compliant Body Armor List may be found by following the links located on the NIJ Body Armor page: https://nij.ojp.gov/topics/equipment-and-technology/body-armor

-45. Extreme risk protection programs
+50. Extreme risk protection programs